Grades 3-5 Curriculum Overview

 Grade 3 explores early Native Americans, citizenship, geography and map skills.
 Students in grade 4 study the history of our country from the Colonial Era to the Industrial Revolution.
 Students conduct research and present projects each semester.
 The course of study in grade 5 is United States history from the Industrial Revolution to the Reconstruction Era through units of reading, research, and projects.

-Social studies teachers use inquiry-based instruction, direct teaching, and provide opportunities for differentiated instruction.
-Students in various grade levels create political cartoons, write in journals, and develop videos or skits to further enhance the study of historic time periods.
+Social studies teachers use inquiry-based instruction, direct teaching and provide opportunities for differentiated instruction.
+Students in various grade levels create political cartoons, write in journals, and develop videos or skits to further enhance the study of historical time periods.
 Technology is utilized for differentiation, research, instructional videos, projects, inquiry, reports, and student presentations.
 Teachers use cross-curricular activities that incorporate the visual arts, technology, and physical education.
-Texts include Kids Discover by Houghton Mifflin Harcourt and Simple Solutions Social Studies by Bright Ideas.
+Texts include the My World Social Studies series by Savvas, Simple Solutions Social Studies by Bright Ideas, and Studies Weekly.

 Students have Spanish one period per week where the Spanish teacher visits the classroom and offers basic instruction in the language, exposes students to different cultures, and integrates the Catholic faith into lessons.

-Each grade level participates on a fieldtrip connected to a subject that students are studying.
+Each grade level participates in a field trip connected to a subject that students are studying.
 High Touch High Tech comes to school and provides a program for each grade level that covers an aspect of their science program.
-Carmen Deedy visits Queen of Angels annually and entertains each grade level with several engaging and fun stories.
+Queen of Angels also hosts an annual presentation from a notable author or guest speaker.
+Over the years, we have welcomed guests such as children's author Carmen Deedy, Ultramarathoner Dion Leonard and his dog Gobi, and conservationist and filmmaker Peter Schriemer.